Skip to main content

 Attach images

 Click the image attachment button or paste an image from your clipboard.
 Supported formats: PNG, JPG, JPEG, WebP, GIF.
 Images are sent to the model as base64-encoded content alongside your text message.
+If your model has no image support, set a fallback vision model in settings.
+CTOR then uses it to describe each attachment as text, so the attachment button stays available even on a non-vision model.

 Tool calls and approval